Kirsten Prout

 Kirsten Prout (born September 28, 1990) is a Canadian-American actress.
 She is known for her lead roles in the ABC Family television shows, portraying Amanda Bloom in Kyle XY and Char Chamberlin in The Lying Game.

 Her first sizable break in film came in 2005, when she was cast as Abby Miller, a lead role opposite Jennifer Garner in Elektra.

 In 2007, Prout was nominated for Best Performance in a TV Series by the Young Artists Awards for Kyle XY.

 In 2010, Prout portrayed the vampire "Lucy" in The Twilight Saga: Eclipse.

 She has guest starred in notable series including NCIS, Psych, Devious Maids, Ties That Bind and Dear White People.

 Prout is also known for her lead roles in the horror genre, as Alex Bell in the MTV film series My Super Psycho Sweet 16, Jewel McCaul in Joy Ride 3: Roadkill, and Sloane in the 2015 horror indie Even Lambs Have Teeth.

 Early life

-Prout began her acting career at the age of ten after being cast in a commercial opposite NHL superstar Wayne Gretzky.
-Speaking about her desire to start acting, Kirsten recalled that it was the only way she thought she could turn being a Disney Princess into a career.
+Kirsten Prout began her acting career at the age of ten, after being cast in a commercial opposite NHL superstar Wayne Gretzky.
+Speaking about her desire to start acting, Prout recalled that it was the only way she thought she could turn being a Disney Princess into a career.

-Prout graduated high school from Collingwood School in West Vancouver, British Columbia, Canada, along with actors Alexander Ludwig and Mackenzie Davis.

 An avid martial artist, Kirsten received a Black Belt in Taekwondo at the age of 13.
 That year, she was cast in Elektra, and performed her own stunts in the film.

+Prout graduated high school from Collingwood School in West Vancouver, British Columbia, Canada.

 After completing high school and the final season of Kyle XY, Prout attended McGill University, where she majored in English literature.
-In an interview with The Province, then 18-year-old Prout said of attending university:
+In an interview with The Province, the then 18-year-old Prout said of attending university:

 "I grew up on sets where I was treated like I was 25...
 In university you're in classes with incredibly intelligent people.
 You realize you're not an expert on everything."

 Career

 At the age of 13, Prout made her feature film debut in a lead role as Abigail "Abby" Miller in the 2005 film Elektra.
 The film's Producer Gary Foster said of discovering Prout:

 "We did a big search... and frankly LA or New York, we thought we'd find somebody there.
 She came in and auditioned and we were blown away."

-Prout has had lead roles or guest stars in 39 different film and television productions.
-Her most notable lead roles include Amanda Bloom in ABC Family's Kyle XY, Alex Bell in MTV's My Super Psycho Sweet 16 comedy-horror trilogy, and "Char Chamberlin" in ABC Family's The Lying Game.
-Her most notable guest stars include roles in Stargate SG-1, NCIS, Psych, Devious Maids, and Dear White People.
+Prout has had lead and guest starring roles in over 40 different film and television productions.

+Her most notable lead roles included Amanda Bloom in ABC Family's Kyle XY, Alex Bell in MTV's My Super Psycho Sweet 16 comedy-horror trilogy, and "Char Chamberlin" in ABC Family's The Lying Game.
+Her most notable guest starring roles included Stargate SG-1, NCIS, Psych, Devious Maids, and Dear White People.

 Personal life

-On October 13, 2017, Prout announced her engagement to television development executive Matt Zien.
-They were married on November 6, 2017.

-In February 2023, Prout announced that she had become an American citizen.
+On October 13, 2017, Prout announced her engagement to American television development executive Matt Zien; they married on November 6, 2017.
+She has since become an American citizen.